-The turnip is quite a versatile vegetable.
+The Japanese turnip is quite a versatile vegetable.
 If cooked it will become soft to the point of crumbling in your mouth, and eaten raw or half-cooked it has a satisfyingly crunchy texture.
-It can be boiled, steamed, fried or baked, and as demonstrated in this recipe, it’s yummy pickled as well!
+Known as either kabu or kabura in Japan, it can be boiled, steamed, fried or baked.
+And as demonstrated in this recipe, it’s yummy pickled as well!

 Another famous pickled turnip dish is kabura no senmaidzuke, or “a thousand piece pickled turnip”.
 The turnip is cut so thin that there appear to be a thousand paper-thin slices.
 Feel free to give it a try, but watch your fingers!

-Thinly slice the kombu.
+- Thinly slice the kombu.
 Cut the stem and leaves off the turnip and chop them into 1cm pieces.
 Cut the turnip in half lengthwise and thinly slice.
-Peel a 3cm strip of zest off a yuzu (or lemon) and julienne it.
+Julienne the yuzu (or lemon) zest.